munim/grammarcheckerai/README.md

 ## Environment Variables

-The application uses the following environment variables:
+The application requires several environment variables to be set.
+Copy the `.env.example` file to `.env` and update the values:

 - `OPENROUTER_API_KEY` - Your OpenRouter API key (required)
-- `NEXTJS_URL` - The URL where your application is hosted (required for API referer)
+- `TURNSTILE_SECRET_KEY` - Your Cloudflare Turnstile secret key (required for production)
-- `OPENROUTER_MODEL` - The OpenRouter model to use (optional, defaults to `mistralai/mistral-7b-instruct:free`)
 - `NEXT_PUBLIC_TURNSTILE_SITE_KEY` - Your Cloudflare Turnstile site key (required for frontend widget)
+- `NEXT_PUBLIC_TURNSTILE_ENABLED` - Enable or disable Turnstile verification (optional, defaults to true)
-- `TURNSTILE_SECRET_KEY` - Your Cloudflare Turnstile secret key (required for backend verification)
+- `NEXTJS_URL` - Your application URL (required for production)
+- `OPENROUTER_MODEL` - The OpenRouter model to use (optional, defaults to mistralai/mistral-7b-instruct:free)

 ## Deployment